mishareyes/rescuealerts/README.md

 - As a user, I want to be able to see a list of the rescue alerts posted on the app with their *respective statuses and locations.
 - As a user, I want to be able to select a rescue alert and view it in detail.
-- As a user, I want to be able to respond to a posted rescue alert and change its status.
 - As a user, I want to be able to load already-posted rescue alerts from file.
 - As a user, I want to be able to save my updated rescue alerts to file.
+- As a user, I want to be able to respond to a posted rescue alert and change its status. ^
-- As a user, I want to be reminded to save to file and have the option to do so before I quit the application.
+- As a user, I want to be reminded to save to file and have the option to do so before I quit the application. ^

 > *respective statuses include:
 > 1. 🔴 NEED HELP
 > 2. 🟡 HELP ON THE WAY
 > 3. 🟢 RESCUED

-## Phase 4: Task 2
+> ^ these user stories were implemented in terminal UI, but not in Java Swing-based GUI

+## Integrating an OOP Principle: Robustness
 I chose to implement two robust classes: Alert and RescueAlerts.

 In **_Alert_**, two methods throw checked exceptions: the Alert constructor and getNextStatus().